 “Actually having someone come in [from Just Like Us] and have a talk would’ve been and also would’ve been good for my friends who were homophobic because they were the reason at the time that I was afraid to express who I was – to help them understand about queerness and help them to be a bit more accepting.
 I would’ve been a very confident person and probably had more confidence to go and do different things.”

 Nana: “I definitely wouldn’t have felt so alone.
 I would’ve felt like everybody else.
 It would’ve made me feel seen and more confident – even when I’m thinking about kids now and all the resources they have at their disposal.
 I think it is having charities like Just Like Us that make kids feel like they’re not weird or they’re not strange.”

-On what they’d tell their younger selves
+The Two Twos podcast hosts on what they’d tell their younger selves

 Nana: “That it’s going to be OK – that’s what I think I’d want to hear – and that you’re going to be amazing because of who you are.
 Your queerness is not going to be something that stops you from being great, it’s going to allow you to be even greater.
 Never stop being who you are and fighting for what you love.
 And to go where love is, because you know not everywhere is safe so it’s reality important to use discernment and go where love is.”